MicrosoftDocs/iis-docs/iis/troubleshoot/using-failed-request-tracing/how-to-enable-failed-request-tracing-for-unc-hosting.md

 ---
-title: "How to Enable Failed Request Tracing for UNC Hosting | Microsoft Docs"
+title: "How to Enable Failed Request Tracing for UNC Hosting"
 author: rick-anderson
 description: "Placing application content and code on a UNC share for hosting scenarios is increasingly important on web application servers.
-In hosting scenarios, it is i..." ms.author: iiscontent
+In hosting scenarios, it is i..." ms.date: 11/23/2007 ms.assetid: 747b3570-6016-4a81-8b07-45e6bad0ff39 msc.legacyurl: /learn/troubleshoot/using-failed-request-tracing/how-to-enable-failed-request-tracing-for-unc-hosting msc.type: authoredcontent
-manager: soshir
-ms.date: 11/23/2007
-ms.topic: article
-ms.assetid: 747b3570-6016-4a81-8b07-45e6bad0ff39
-ms.technology: iis-troubleshoot
-ms.prod: iis
-msc.legacyurl: /learn/troubleshoot/using-failed-request-tracing/how-to-enable-failed-request-tracing-for-unc-hosting
-msc.type: authoredcontent
 ---